kyma-project/cloud-manager/docs/contributor/test-plan-unittesting.md

 ### Test scope

-All the units of the code, in cloud-manager repository, and all its features are in the scope.
+All the units of the code, in the `cloud-manager` repository, and all its features are in the scope.

 ### Assumptions and constraints

-- All the unit tests must pass or skipped as part of the build.
+- All the unit tests must pass or be skipped as part of the build.

-- Code coverage must remain in an expected predefined treshold for the PR check to succeed.
+- Code coverage must remain in an expected predefined threshold for the PR check to succeed.

 - For any given source file, the percentage of the code coverage should not drop as part of the PR.
 (Good to have)